Egg Roll in a Bowl Recipe: Quick, Simple, Yummy [VIDEO]

 Optional: a dash of sriracha hot sauce or ½ chopped jalapeño for medium heat

 2–3 green onions, white and green parts thinly sliced on a diagonal for garnish

-1/2 cup cooked rice or cooked quinoa per serving (I usually use up leftover rice or quinoa, or grab some already cooked rice or quinoa from the prepared food section at the store to keep this quick.)
+½ cup cooked rice or cooked quinoa per serving (I usually use up leftover rice or quinoa, or grab some already cooked rice or quinoa from the prepared food section at the store to keep this quick.)

 Combine the sauce ingredients in a bowl to let the garlic and ginger marinate while you cook the chicken.

 Cook another 5-10 minutes until the slaw is nicely cooked down and wilted but still has some texture to it.

-*Tamari is wheat-free soy sauce; it tastes just like soy sauce but is gluten-free.
-You can also substitute this with coconut aminos to make this soy-free, or low-sodium soy sauce if that’s what you prefer to use.
+*Tamari is wheat-free soy sauce.
+It tastes just like soy sauce, but it’s gluten-free.
+You can also substitute tamari with coconut aminos to make this soy-free, or low-sodium soy sauce if that’s what you prefer to use.

 Keywords: Egg Roll in a Bowl, Egg Roll Bowl, Quick Dinner, Healthy Dinner